 Nominations for the next AOS Medal should include brief personal details and a curriculum vitae emphasising the main contributions made by the nominee to Australian optics.
 Two letters of recommendation should also be provided.
 Nominations may be made either by or on behalf of any eligible candidate.
 The selection panel reserves the option to seek additional information about candidates for the award.

-It is hoped that the person selected to receive the medal will be able to do so at the next AOS Conference.
+It is hoped that the awarded person will be able to receive the medal and present an invited talk at the next AOS Conference.

-The closing date for nominations is 31 March each year.
-Nominations should be sent to the Secretary.
+Nominations should be sent to the AOS Secretary.